-This archive examines Claire Lee Chennault as a military theorist and campaign planner.
-It inquires whether Chennault’s evolution of a theory of war assisted his planning the China Burma India Campaign during World War II.
+Document Source & Purpose: This archive examines Claire Lee Chennault as a military theorist and campaign planner.
+It inquires whether Chennault’s evolution of a theory of war assisted his planning of the China-Burma-India Campaign during World War II.
 The document is divided into four sections.
-The first section focuses on the historical background of Chennault and the war in Southeast Asia, emphasizing the war in China as this is where Chennault preponderantly fought from.
+The first section focuses on the historical background of Chennault and the war in Southeast Asia, emphasizing the war in China as this is where Chennault preponderantly fought.
 In addition, it identifies the aims of the major belligerents of the Sino-Japanese War and why the Chinese actions were important to the Allied cause.
 The second section explores Chennault’s theory of war.
 This section explores how he developed his theory of war and the theory itself.
 The third section analyzes how Chennault’s theory met the Chinese and American ends (desired end-state), means (application of the available resources), and ways (resource employment to achieve the ends).
 The fourth section concludes that Chennault’s theory of war assisted him in planning the China-Burma-India campaign during the Second World War.
-(Maj John M. Kelley)
+By Maj John M. Kelley

-Back in the dark days of Dec 1941, his Flying Tigers were one slender thread of Allied hope.
+Back in the dark days of December 1941, his Flying Tigers were one slender thread of Allied hope.
 Chennault’s public legacy is that of the Flying Tiger, but there was much more to the man.
-From 1937 until recalled to the Army in Apr of 1942, Chennault was Chief of Staff of the Chinese Air Force and subordinate to Chiang Kai-shek.
+From 1937 until recalled to the Army in April of 1942, Chennault was Chief of Staff of the Chinese Air Force and subordinate to Chiang Kai-shek.
 From his observations of the German, Italian, British, Russian, Chinese, and Japanese methods, Chennault deduced their fighting strengths and weaknesses.
-He was responsible for assisting Chiang in achieving Chinese strategic goals and, after recall and promotion to Brigadier General, he was responsible for assisting the US in achieving its strategic aims.
+He was responsible for assisting Chiang in achieving Chinese strategic goals and, after recall and promotion to Brig Gen, he was responsible for assisting the US in achieving its strategic aims.

 Chennault quickly realized that the dogfighting tactics of the Great War were relics of the past.
 He called it a superb sport, but not war.
 Dogfighting had too much of an air of medieval jousting … and not enough of the calculated massing of overwhelming force so necessary in the cold, cruel business of war.
 Dogfighting dispersed force and firepower.
 In 1933, he predicted that the next war would open with a vigorous, concentrated air offensive.
 Chennault was rapidly formulating a mental compendium of tactics, doctrine, and operations to exploit this new weapon.

 Chennault’s numerous articles, his school text, his testimony dating from his instructing at the Air Tactical School (ATS), and his memoirs, Way of a Fighter, reveal a great military theorist.
-Since the publication of his first articles while department head of the Pursuit Section in the ATS and his criticism of the Douhet bomber advocates, his critics were out to destroy him.
+Since the publication of his first articles while department head of the Pursuit Section in the ATS and his criticism of the Douhet Bomber advocates, his critics were out to destroy him.
 Several writers tried to disavow both Chennault and his war record.
-He was accused of disloyalty to country, insubordination, black marketing, profiteering, sexual impropriety, lying, sloppy staff work and undisciplined units, and even of fighting under an assumed name.
-Leaving the myths and his detractors behind, we shall concentrate upon the man’s words and actions.
+He was accused of disloyalty to the country, insubordination, black marketing, profiteering, sexual impropriety, lying, sloppy staff work, undisciplined units, and even fighting under an assumed name.
+Leaving the myths and his detractors behind, we shall concentrate on the man’s words and actions.
 It clearly becomes evident that Chennault was a genius in aerial warfare and a superb military theorist, doctrinaire, and a joint and combined operational artist.

 Like the Phoenix, Chennault rose from the ashes of rejection, and his second forced retirement to become Old Leatherface of the Flying Tigers, but his accomplishments were not only based upon his flying skills.
 Chennault fostered the myth that he was unprepared for the war in China.
 Madame Chiang asked him to organize a combat mission when he had been in China for less than two months.
 Chennault wrote that he started planning for the war with only the vaguest knowledge of the two opposing forces.
 The facts are different.
 No one was better prepared to fight the Japanese from such an austere theater, to project intellectual capital into aerial warfare, and to see the mission through with a titanium constitution regardless of the setbacks.
 Chennault was a consummate, open-minded, professional educator with the right balance between theory and practice.
 He was in his element when he worked independently.
 Alone, he would quickly estimate a situation and take action.
 He became defensive when asked to explain his thoughts or actions.
 It is this trait that eventually caused him difficulty with superiors.